-- The image option menus are disabled. - The arch selection menu is disabled except for 'Normal' and 'Child.'
+- The image options menu is disabled. - The arch selection menu is disabled except for 'Normal' and 'Child.'

 The imaging area is highlighted in the guide window.
 You can drag or move the selected area to mark the imaging target.
 (Only for the console software)